• Skip to primary navigation

 • In a double boiler (or a saucepan on a VERY low heat), gently melt coconut manna/butter until softened.

-• Remove pan from heat and mix blended cashew cream into coconut butter, along with sugar and vanilla.
+• Remove from heat and mix cashew cream into coconut butter, plus sugar and vanilla.

-• Separate 2 tablespoon of the cream filling out into a small bowl and mix with the powdered turmeric to create the 'yolks'.
+• Separate 2 tablespoon of cream filling into a small bowl and mix with turmeric to create 'yolk'.
+Refrigerate both fillings for 20 minutes to set.

 Chocolate Eggs

-• Using kitchen towel, grease silicon moulds lightly with unflavoured oil to make eggs easier to remove.
+• Using kitchen towel, grease silicon moulds lightly with unflavoured oil.

-• Break chocolate into small pieces and melt in a double boiler (or saucepan on a VERY low heat again) on the stove, stirring frequently.
+• Break chocolate into small pieces and melt in double boiler, stirring frequently.
 Remove from heat.

-• Place moulds in freezer for 10 minutes to set chocolate, meanwhile return remaining bowl of chocolate to double boiler to ensure it stays melted.
+• Place moulds in freezer for 10 minutes to set chocolate, meanwhile return remaining bowl of chocolate to double boiler.

-• Repeat process, building up 3-4 layers of chocolate on each mould and leaving eggs to set in freezer for 5 minutes between applying each layer - the chocolate will set more quickly now because the moulds have already been in the freezer.
-(Pay special attention to building up a slightly thicker layer of chocolate around the edge of each mould so eggs are less likely to crack when sticking them together.)
+• Repeat process, building up 3-4 layers of chocolate on each mould and leaving eggs to set in freezer for 5 minutes between applying each layer.
+(Pay special attention to building up a slightly thicker layer of chocolate around the edge of each mould so eggs are less likely to crack when sticking together.)

 Assembling Eggs

-• Fill each egg half with the regular cream filling (about 1 heaped tsp), then add a small dollop of turmeric cream on top.
-Do not overfill (the filling should be slightly lower than the edge of the chocolate shell).
+• Gently remove chocolate eggs from moulds.
+Fill each egg half with regular creme filling (about 1 heaped tsp), then add a small dollop of turmeric cream on top.
+Do not overfill.
 Flatten with a spoon.

-• Dip your knife in boiling water, then run it along the edge of two of the egg halves to melt the chocolate.
-Quickly sandwich them together.
-Repeat with all remaining egg halves.
+• Dip knife in boiling water, then run along edge of two of egg halves to melt chocolate.
+Quickly sandwich together.
+Repeat with all halves.

 • Refrigerate assembled eggs for 10 minutes to set, then enjoy.